Revenue Recognition Rules for SuiteBilling

 Note:

-The information in this topic applies regardless of whether you check the Create Revenue Elements for Subscription Revisions accounting preference except where the accounting preference is clearly identified.
+The information in this topic applies whether you check the Create Revenue Elements for Subscription Revisions accounting preference, except where the accounting preference is clearly identified.

 NetSuite has the following default revenue recognition rules for SuiteBilling.
 You select revenue recognition rules on the item record.
 For more information, see Configuring Subscription Items for Revenue Recognition and Creating Items for Subscription Plans.

-The following table shows the revenue recognition rules that correspond to the rate plans of the subscription line types:
+The following table matches the revenue recognition rules to the rate plans of the subscription line types:

 Subscription Line Type